 Few studies detail the proportion of patients not undergoing aneurysm repair.
-In the present study, it was 16%, and these patients were older and had more severe SAH.
+In the present study it was 16%, and these patients were older and had more severe SAH.
 As expected, the mortality was very high (86.8% at 12 months).
 The Danish Stroke registry reported that 13% did not receive aneurysm repair in 2019.
-Corresponding figures based on patientadministrative data from Australia and Norway were 34% and 36%, respectively.^{15,16}
+Corresponding figures based on patient-administrative data from Australia and Norway were 34 and 36%, respectively ^{15, 16}.

-The crude incidence rate was 5.4 per 100 000 person-years, which is lower than reported from previous Norwegian population-based cohort studies (5.7-12.0 per 100 000 person-years).^{16,17} Some studies have reported decreasing rates, both globally2 and in Norway,^{16,18} but these results are not consistent.15 The present study indicates a decline.
-The proportion receiving endovascular aneurysm repair increased in accordance with present guidelines.19
+The crude incidence rate was 5.4 per 100 000 person-years, which is lower than reported from previous Norwegian population-based cohort studies (5.7 - 12.0 per 100 000 person-years) ^{16, 17}.
+Some studies have reported decreasing rates, both globally 2 and in Norway ^{16, 18}, but these results are not consistent 15.
+The present study indicates a decline.
+The proportion receiving endovascular aneurysm repair increased in accordance with present guidelines 19.

-The American Heart Association Stroke Council defines hospitals treating >35 aSAH cases per year as high-volume centers.19 Our mean annual number of cases (n=26) was lower.
-An analysis of data from the nationwide inpatient sample in the United States for the years 2002 to 2010 confirmed the association between high patient volume and lower mortality, and indicated that this association did not plateau until hospitals were treating >100 cases per year.8 However, we found no relationship between caseload and mortality in a study of patient administrative data from Scandinavian hospitals.20 The present study confirms that satisfactory outcomes can be achieved in low-volume institutions, and indicates that a reasonable balance between timely access to treatment and hospital volume has been found.
-Despite being rural and low volume, the UNN is a teaching hospital with a broad range of specialized support in neurointensive care, neuroradiology, and neurophysiology available.
-Norwegian health care is also relatively amply resourced with regard to equipment and financial capability.
-Further, there was no turnover among the 4 specialists (2 neurosurgeons and 2 interventionists) who treated patients during the study period.
+The American Heart Association Stroke Council defines hospitals treating >35 aSAH cases per year as high-volume centers 19.
+Our mean annual number of cases (n=26) was lower.
+An analysis of data from the Nationwide Inpatient Sample in the USA for the years 2002-2010 confirmed the association between high patient volume and lower mortality, and indicated that this association did not plateau until hospitals were treating more than 100 cases per year8.
+However, we found no relationship between caseload and mortality in a study of patient administrative data from Scandinavian hospitals 20.
+The present study confirms that satisfactory outcomes can be achieved in low-volume institutions, and indicates that a reasonable balance between timely access to treatment and hospital volume has been found.
+Despite being rural and low-volume, the UNN is a teaching hospital with a broad range of specialized support in neurointensive care, neuroradiology and neurophysiology available.
+Norwegian healthcare is also relatively amply resourced with regard to equipment and financial capability.
+Further, there was no turnover among the four specialist (two neurosurgeons and two interventionists) who treated patients during the study period.
 These factors may have contributed to results comparable with higher volume institutions.
-However, ongoing decline in the incidence and further subspecialization caused by new endovascular techniques may challenge this in the future.
+However, ongoing decline in the incidence and further sub-specialization caused by new endovascular techniques may challenge this in the future.